ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 - A dedicated thread in `kafka_dae_control` would attempt to poll each diagnostic register in turn, looping for the lifetime of the program.
 - The updated numbers would be served in PVs of the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL`.
 This allows them to be accessible to IBEX, monitored by Nagios, or consumed by DSG's monitoring infrastructure.

+Every parameter would be exposed as an integer, with no parameter-specific logic inside `kafka_dae_control`.

 ### Writing

 `kafka_dae_control` would also create standard setpoint PVs for each writeable parameter, in the form `IN:INST:DAE:DIAG:MOD1:SUPER_SPECIAL:SP`.

+Every parameter would be written as an integer, with no parameter-specific logic inside `kafka_dae_control`.

 ## Alternatives